heptarch/heptarch.github.io/drafts/demon.md

 across the bright whorl of the galaxy.
 Expanding through the network, she feels as if she is becoming her true self once more.-->

-Ȣ. The portal from Euston leads to the twisted, lightless space beneath Ashen House.
+Ȣ. The portal from Euston leads to a twisted, lightless space beneath Ashen House.

+<b>What have you found now begooo....</b>

+Something stirs in the dark, a four-dimensional lamprey bristling with light and luminescent ruin.

-<i>Child, what should you like to do?</i>
+<b>Child, what should you like to do?</b>

 Tilleadh.
 I will see the stars again.